deepblue597/beaver/README.md

 **model** is the River model that we will use.
 The user has to define the type of the algorithm, the name of the model and can also modify the default parameters of the model.
 Furthermore, the user can define a preprocessing step.

 **features** are the characteristics that we will use from the data.
 You have to define at least one feature in **raw_features** which are the original characteristics that we get from the data.
-Additionaly the user can also define new features using the **generated_features** attribute.
+Additionaly the user can define new features using the **generated_features** attribute.
 This is an optinal attribute.

 **metrics** are the metrics that will be used to score the performance of the model.
 The user can add one or more metrics.